noodlefrenzy/coreos-azure/README.md

 node server.js
 ```

 This script manages the application lifecycle for the application.
-At startup it deletes the old copy (if any) from the application directory, clones the latest version from this repo, installs dependencies, and then fires it up.
-This enables you to do upgrades of this application by simply restarting the container and not have to rebuild an entire container for deployment.
+At startup it deletes the old copy (if any) from the application directory, clones the latest version from this repo, installs dependencies, and then starts the server.
+This enables you to do upgrades of this application by simply restarting the container without having to rebuild an entire container for deployment.
+In a real deployment environment, this would typically clone from a deployment branch where you have known good bits.

 Let's see this all work in action.
 You can launch this container from the command line with: